Toyota Prius Battery Replacement

 A new hybrid battery will be a bit more expensive than a standard one, but it’s well worth the cost when considering how much fuel a hybrid battery can save you in the long run.
 Plus, you’ll enjoy better driving performance and MPGs in your new vehicle.

-The hybrid battery on your Toyota Prius is a complex component requiring special training for mechanics to replace it properly.
-This means that the labor cost will be high, so it’s essential to find a mechanic who is specialized in this type of repair.
+The hybrid battery on your Toyota Prius is a complex component that requires special training for mechanics to replace it properly.
+This means that the labor cost will be high, so it’s essential to find a mechanic who specializes in this type of repair.

 Lifespan